audreylwn/audreylwn.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the [Old Age Psychiatry Group](http://www.psychiatry.cam.ac.uk/oap/) at the University of Cambridge.
-My research focuses on understanding the role of cerebrovascular dysfunction in dementia and cognitive impairment, with the help of multimodal neuroimaging techniques and clinical data.
+I am a Research Associate in the Stroke Research Group (University of Cambridge) studying the role of cerebrovascular dysfunction in dementia and cognitive impairment, with the help of multimodal neuroimaging techniques and clinical data in humans.

-My current research examines cerebral small vessel disease in relation to vascular risk factors and pathological markers of dementia (e.g., amyloid, tau, neuroinflammation) to understand how various pathologies interact in their contribution to neurodegeneration and clinical outcomes.
+Currently, my research focuses on the associations between cerebral small vessel disease, inflammation, and blood brain barrier permeability.
+I am also interested in studying the early risk factors of dementia, and how cerebral small vessel disease is involved in early dementia pathogenesis.
+In particular, I am interested in how cerebral small vessel disease relates to established dementia risk factors and molecular imaging markers of dementia (e.g., amyloid, tau, neuroinflammation), as a way to further our understanding of how various pathologies interact in their contribution to neurodegeneration and clinical outcomes.

-My PhD is funded by the Fitzwilliam Lee Kuan Yew PhD Scholarship from the University of Cambridge, and my supervisors are [Professor John O’Brien](https://www.neuroscience.cam.ac.uk/directory/profile.php?jto27) and [Professor Hugh Markus](https://www.neurology.cam.ac.uk/neurology-unit-research-groups/stroke-research-group/people/hugh/).

 ## Contact